backend-developers-ltd/nexus-auth/README.md

 ### Certificate Validation Process

 1. Parse client certificate from `X-Client-Cert` header
-2. Extract Organization Name (O) from certificate subject
+2. Extract Organization Name (O) from the certificate subject (SS58 address)
-3. Load corresponding certificate from `certs/{OrganizationName}.crt`
+3. Query Pylon for the expected public key using the Organization value as hotkey
-4. Compare certificate's public key with stored certificate's public key
+4. Compare the certificate's public key with the public key returned by Pylon
 5. Return validation result

 ## API Reference